waldemarhorwat/integer-roots/README.md

 ### Choice of Initial Guess

 The initial guess *x*<sub>0</sub> must be positive and should be close to the result.
-The code presented here and the above formulas pick *x*<sub>0</sub> to always be within a factor of 2 of the final result, which results in quick convergence.
+As proven below, the code presented here and the above formulas pick *x*<sub>0</sub> to always be within a factor of 2 of the final result, which results in quick convergence.
 Were we to pick the initial guess *x*<sub>0</sub> = 1 (as some web sites recommend), the algorithm would still work but converge slowly, for example taking 172 iterations to compute the square root of 10<sup>100</sup> instead of the 6 iterations using the algorithm presented here.

 # Proofs